Certora/Documentation/docs/cvl/methods.md

     }
 }
 ```

+The call can also refer to a variable of type `env` introduced by a `with(env
+e)` annotation.
+Here `e` may be replaced with any valid identifier.

 The variable defined by the `with` clause contains an {ref}`` `env` type <env>``
 giving the context for the summarized function.
 This context may be different